twineworks/tweakflow/site/content/reference.md

 > math.max_long as double * math.max_long # floating point multiplication
 8.507059173023462E37

+> math.max_long as decimal * math.max_long # decimal multiplication
+85070591730234615847396907784232501249d
 ```

-#### Floating point division
+#### Division

 Syntax: `a/b`

 Evaluates to a divided by b.

-Each operand must be either a long or a double.
+Each operand must be either a long, double, or decimal.
 Any other types throw an error.

-If any operands are `nil`, the result is `nil`.
+  - If any operand is `nil`, the result is `nil`.
+  - If any operand is `NaN` the result is `NaN`.
+  - If both operands are of type long, floating point division is performed and the result is a double.

-If both operands are doubles, floating point division is performed.
+  - If both operands are of type double, a floating point division is performed.
+The result is a double.
+  - If both operands are of type decimal, a decimal division is performed.
+The result is a decimal.

-If any operands are longs, they are are implicitly cast to double first, and floating point division is performed.

-The result is always a double.
+  - If operands are of types long and double, the long operand is cast to double, and a floating point division is performed.
+The result is a double.
+  - If operand `a` is `Infinity` and the other operand is finite and positive, the result is `Infinity`.
+  - If operand `a` is `-Infinity` and the other operand is finite and negative, the result is `-Infinity`.
+  - If operand `b` is `Infinity` and the other operand is finite and positive, the result is `0`.
+  - If operand `b` is `-Infinity` and the other operand is finite and negative, the result is `0`.
+  - If only one operand is of type decimal, the non-decimal operand is cast to decimal, and a decimal division is performed.
+The result is a decimal.

+In case a decimal division is performed, the following rules apply:

+Operand b must not be zero.
+The scale of the result is no less than the scale of operand a.
+The result's scale includes up to 20 fractional digits, and is rounded if necessary.
+Rounding occurs towards the nearest neighbor, with ties rounded away from zero.
+For more control over the scale and rounding of results see [decimals.divide](/modules/std.html#decimals-divide).

 Special cases involving `Infinity` and `NaN` are defined as follows: